High-Risk Pregnancy Program

 The Hawaii Cord Blood Bank is an independent, non-profit, community service organization whose mission is to support measures aimed at improving patient access to transplant, including the collection and public banking of umbilical cord blood from Hawaii’s ethnically diverse population.

-Pregnancy Checklist [PDF] - Get ready for your new arrival with this helpful trimester-specific to-do list.
+Get ready for your new arrival with this helpful trimester-specific to-do list.

-Island Scene - Find healthy recipes, pregnancy information, exercise tips, and more.
+Find healthy recipes, pregnancy information, exercise tips, and more.

-Healthy Mothers Healthy Babies - For over thirty years, Healthy Mothers Healthy Babies has been dedicated to health equity in Hawaiʻi.
-We serve as a support system for individuals, families, and communities, offering education and accessible, compassionate care from reproductive health through pregnancy and postpartum care, as well as primary care.
-At every stage of your health journey, we are here to offer assistance and support to you and your ʻohana, addressing not just health needs but also providing social and mental health support.
+For over 30 years, Healthy Mothers Healthy Babies has been dedicated to health equity in Hawaii.
+They serve as a support system for individuals, families, and communities, offering education and accessible, compassionate care from reproductive health through pregnancy and postpartum care, as well as primary care.
+At every stage of your health journey, they offer assistance and support to you and your ohana, addressing not just health needs but also providing social and mental health support.

 Nutrition